nest-hero/dapr/README.md

-# Description: Dapr Module for NestJS
+# Dapr Module for NestJS
 [Dapr](https://dapr.io) module for [NestJS](https://nestjs.com),
 fully compatible with any Dapr and NestJS version.